Referendum on the lakeshore 650 annexation

 In September 2024, the STOPLAKESHORE650 grass roots citizen committee filed an application to petition a referendum on the Fain Signature Group annexation, which encompasses a high-density development.

 On Thursday, October 10, 2024, representatives from the STOPLakeshore650 citizen committee delivered boxes of signed petitions to the office of the Prescott Valley Town Clerk.
 The Committee members were led into the Skybox conference room where they observed the review and intake process for the petitions.
-Upon completion of the count and recount, the Town Clerk presented the Committee with a receipt for 379 petitions containing 4,563 signatures.
+Upon completion of the count and recount, the Town Clerk presented the Committee with a receipt for 379 petitions containing 4,563 signatures, far exceeding the 1,455 signatures required for placement of the referenedum on a future ballot..

 The Fain Signature Group’s “Decline to Sign” campaign included a barrage of text messages, robo-calls, neighborhood canvassing, radio ads and a team of paid “blockers”, set up alongside the citizens’ petition tables, all with the intent to discourage citizens from signing the petition.